Hangar 18 (conspiracy theory): Film adaptation

 In November 1979, local papers reported that Roswell was being location-scouted for an upcoming film titled Hangar 18.
-That film, which dramatized Carr's claims, was released in 1980; It was later described by Thomas E. Bullard as "nascent Roswell mythology", while the film's director James L. Conway later described the film as "a modern day dramaticzation of the Roswell incident".
+That film, which dramatized Carr's claims, was released in 1980.
+It was later described by Thomas E. Bullard as "nascent Roswell mythology", while the film's director James L. Conway later described the film as "a modern day dramatization of the Roswell incident".

 In popular culture

+The television series In Search of... filmed at Hangar "18A" at Wright-Patterson in 1980.
+The building's manager (who had been in that position since 1942) said that the freezing cells in the building were never used for the storage of alien bodies.
+He said the freezing cells were actually used to test airplane parts under cold conditions.

 Megadeth's 1990 album Rust in Peace includes a song titled "Hangar 18".

 The Star Trek: Deep Space Nine episode "Little Green Men" saw its protagonists, including Quark, inadvertently traveling back in time to 1947, where they are kept in Hangar 18.

 The hip hop group Hangar 18, active from 2001 to 2009 took their name from the mythical hangar.

 Animated sitcom The Simpsons features a sight gag reference to the mythical Hangar 18 in the ninth episode of the seventh season "Sideshow Bob's Last Gleaming", where soldiers open the gate and discover an alien with a glowing probe before closing the gate.

-Hangar 18 is mentioned in the song Skyfall by Helloween on their self-titled album from 2021.
+Hangar 18 is mentioned in the song "Skyfall" by Helloween on their self-titled album from 2021.